mulllhausen/software-notes/debian7os-setup.md

     su -
     visudo

-add line to enable sudo for user 'bob'
+add line to enable sudo for user `bob`

     bob    ALL=(ALL:ALL) ALL

+###### now bring all debian packages up to date

-first things first, run a package update to see if any of the currently installed packages are out of date:
+run a package-list update to bring in details any new packages that the installer cd did not know about:

     sudo apt-get update

-now upgrade any of the packages which were out of date:
+upgrade any of the packages which were out of date:

     sudo apt-get dist-upgrade

-now check if there are any packages which have not been properly removed:
+check if there are any packages which have not been properly removed:

     dpkg -l | grep "^r"